bluerainmango/workout/README.md

 ## 🎯 Purpose

-Build your own exercise plan and keep track daily workouts so that it helps achieving your fitness goal.
+Build your own exercise plan and keep track of your daily workouts so that it helps to achieve your fitness goal.

 ## 🔑 Feature